google/gson/UserGuide.md

 ## <a name="TOC-Gson-Users"></a>Gson Users

 Gson was originally created for use inside Google where it is currently used in a number of projects.
 It is now used by a number of public projects and companies.
-See details [here](https://sites.google.com/site/gson/gson-users).

 ## <a name="TOC-Using-Gson"></a>Using Gson